-The Maddox Charitable Fund’s interest in wildlife conservation is rooted in Dan and Margaret’s love of the outdoors and passion for hunting and fishing.
+The Maddox Fund’s interest in wildlife conservation is rooted in Dan and Margaret’s love of the outdoors and passion for hunting and fishing.
 We support programs that protect wildlife habitat, as well as youth hunting and fishing programs.

 - Activities that get low-income youth into the outdoors with wildlife

 - Hunting and fishing programs

 - Conservation and wildlife habitat public policy advocacy

 - General environmental education

 - Projects that do not directly affect game and fish habitat